Undergraduate Catalog 2017-2018

 Science, Letters, and Society Office, Building 3S, Room 202

-Liaison with Department of Education, Dr. Margaret E. Bérci, Building (3S), Room 105b
+Liaison with the School of Education, Dr. Margaret E. Bérci, Building (3S), Room 105b

 SLS is the major ordinarily required of students seeking certification in early childhood and childhood education.
-These students receive academic advisement from both the coordinator of SLS and an adviser from the appropriate program in the Department of Education.
-Issues relating to substitution of another liberal arts and sciences major for the SLS major must be referred to the SLS-Education Undergraduate Admissions and Standing Committee; students seeking to pursue a major other than SLS should write to the Committee, care of the chairperson, Department of Education, Building 3S, Room 208.
+These students receive academic advisement from both the coordinator of SLS and an advisor from the appropriate program in the School of Education.
+Issues relating to substitution of another liberal arts and sciences major for the SLS major must be referred to the SLS-Education Undergraduate Admissions and Standing Committee; students seeking to pursue a major other than SLS should write to the Committee, care of the Dean, School of Education, Building 3S, Room 208.

 Click arrowheads to expand or collapse contents